CookiedOutMonster/LoseTheLeftOvers/README.md

 LosetheLeftOvers is a food-sharing app made for a client that I worked on with my Capstone group.

-My role in this group project is as follows:
-- Sprint planning.
-- Development environment setup (Docker, Django, React-Natvie).
-- Infrastructure design (microservices segragation, database integration, reusable front-end components).
-- Secure JWT + Refresh Token authentication: made a asynchronous library to automatically authenticate, securely hash and store, and refresh JWT tokens anytime the user requests a private endpoint.
-- UI Design with 5 iterations of user-feedback.
-- Location services using PostGIS and Long/Latitude cordinates to filter ads nearby.
-Ensured secure HTTP request.
-- Password reset functionality using email.
-- Several hours of bug fixing, tinkering, and helping group members when and where I could.

 ## Table of Contents
 - [Frontend](/app/LooseTheLeftovers_Frontend)
 - [Backend](/app/LooseTheLeftovers_Backend)